Biswas57/kaflow/Blogging&Design/usability_tests.md

 ## With Manual and Random Allocation
 ### Creating a Producer with Random Allocation
-create producer bananaBoiler integer random
+create producer bananaBoiler banana random

 ### Creating a Producer with Manual Allocation (Integer has been set with capital ‘i’)
-create producer bananaFrier Integer manual
+create producer bananaFrier banana manual

 ## With Range and Round Robin Rebalancing
 ### Creating a Consumer Group with Range Rebalancing